oracle-livelabs/security/blockchain-table-new/provision-sandbox/provision.md

 ## **Introduction**

-This lab provides step-by-step instructions to create an Oracle Autonomous Database and connect to it using SQLcl.
+This lab provides step-by-step instructions to connect to a pre-provisioned Oracle Autonomous Database using SQLcl.

-* Estimated time: 20 minutes
+* Estimated time: 5 minutes

 Watch the video below for a quick walk-through of the lab.
 [Prepare your environment](videohub:1_nw8ufqzp:medium)

+> **NOTE**: The video covers the full setup process.
+Since you are using the **LiveLabs Sandbox**, the Autonomous Database and a user named `DEMOUSER` have already been created for you.
+You can skip directly to **Task 3** in the video, which starts at **01:50**.

 ### Objectives

--   Learn how to provision a new Autonomous Database
--   Create a new user for demo purpose
--   Connect to Autonomous Database using Oracle Cloud Shell and SQLcl
+-   Connect to an existing Autonomous Database using Oracle Cloud Shell and SQLcl

 ### Prerequisites

-* A Free-Tier or LiveLabs Oracle Cloud account.
+* Access to a LiveLabs Oracle Cloud account with a sandbox environment

-## Task 1: Provision an Autonomous Database
+## Task 1: Navigate to Oracle Autonomous Database

-  **Note:** If you plan to use an Oracle-provided environment, you can skip the Task 1 and Task 2.

 1. Log in to the Oracle Cloud Infrastructure Console.